-- E-learning technical support: Contact the UF Computing Help Desk at 352-392-4357 or via e-mail at helpdesk@ufl.edu. - Career Connections Center: Reitz Union Suite 1300, 352-392-1601.
-Career assistance and counseling services. - Library Support: Various ways to receive assistance with respect to using the libraries or finding resources. - Teaching Center: Broward Hall, 352-392-2010 or to make an appointment 352- 392-6420.
+- E-learning technical support: Contact the UF Computing Help Desk - Links to an external site. at 352-392-4357 or via e-mail at helpdesk@ufl.edu. - Career Connections Center - Links to an external site.: Reitz Union Suite 1300, 352-392-1601.
+Career assistance and counseling services. - Library Support - Links to an external site.: Various ways to receive assistance with respect to using the libraries or finding resources. - Teaching Center - Links to an external site.: Broward Hall, 352-392-2010 or to make an appointment 352-392-6420.
 General study skills and tutoring. - Writing Studio: 2215 Turlington Hall, 352-846-1138.
-Help brainstorming, formatting, and writing papers. - Student Complaints On-Campus: visit the Student Honor Code and Student Conduct Code website. - On-Line Students Complaints: view the Distance Learning Student Complaint Process.
+Help brainstorming, formatting, and writing papers. - Student Complaints On-Campus: visit the Student Honor Code and Student Conduct Code - Links to an external site. website. - On-Line Students Complaints: view the Distance Learning Student Complaint Process - Links to an external site.